rosalie337/lab11-poke-catcher/README.md

 - Manage complex app state over time, tracking and displaying:
     - Number of total pokemon caught so far in this session
     - How many of _each pokemon_ you've caught so far in this session
-    - How many times the user has encoutnered a given pokemon in this session
+    - How many times the user has encountered a given pokemon in this session
 - Use a `while` loop to pick random pokemon _with no duplicates_
 - Use `window.location` to navigate the user to another page